Generic Name: minocycline (MIN-oh-SYE-kleen)

-- PREGNANCY and BREAST-FEEDING: Minocin may cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Minocin Capsules may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using Minocin while you are pregnant.
-Minocin is found in breast milk.
-Do not breast-feed while taking Minocin.
+You will need to discuss the benefits and risks of using Minocin Capsules while you are pregnant.
+Minocin Capsules are found in breast milk.
+Do not breast-feed while taking Minocin Capsules.

 Possible side effects of Minocin Capsules: